Discover Scotland's Highlands, the legacy of its clans, and the historic treasures of Glasgow and Edinburgh.

 This morning, embark on a walking tour of the medieval seaside town, followed by a traditional pub lunch.
 Enjoy some free time here then later this afternoon continue to Edinburgh.
 Dinner tonight is on your own in the Scottish capital, which boasts a robust culinary scene.
 (B,L)

 Day 10 — Edinburgh

 A morning tour of this stately city includes the 18th-century Georgian "New Town" and the medieval "Old Town," where you visit Edinburgh Castle, symbolic heart of the country.
 This afternoon is at leisure to discover Edinburgh as you wish; museums, galleries, and shops abound.
-Guests on the August 1, 2015, and August 4 and 11, 2016 departures will enjoy an evening performance of the Royal Edinburgh Military Tattoo, the spectacular annual pageant set in the floodlit esplanade of Edinburgh Castle.
+Guests on the August 4 and 11, 2016 departures will enjoy an evening performance of the Royal Edinburgh Military Tattoo, the spectacular annual pageant set in the floodlit esplanade of Edinburgh Castle.
 (B)

 Day 11 — Edinburgh

 This morning explore the Royal Mile, the historic boulevard connecting Edinburgh Castle with the Palace of Holyrood House.
 Tour Holyrood and see where British royalty schemed and slept as you tour the State Apartments.
 The remainder of the day is free for independent exploration.
 Tonight celebrate your sojourn over a farewell dinner at a local restaurant.
 (B,D)

 Transfer this morning to the airport for return flights to the U.S. (B)